blogs.sanpreetsingh.com

 A lot of people think a marriage is only in trouble if the couple is shouting, threatening separation, or living in full-time drama mode.
 That is not always true.
 Some of the most emotionally distant marriages look calm from the outside.
 Bills are paid.
 Family functions are attended.
 Messages are exchanged.
 Groceries are bought.
 Instagram stories still get posted.
 Cute, but the emotional connection is running on low battery.

 Emotional distance is usually better understood as a decline in emotional availability.
 One or both partners stop feeling deeply reachable to the other.
 Vulnerability decreases.
 Affection becomes inconsistent.
 Important emotions stay unspoken.
 Conversations become more functional than intimate.
 Instead of feeling emotionally accompanied, each partner starts feeling emotionally alone, even while living under the same roof.
-Research on everyday couple communication consistently shows that relational outcomes are tied not just to whether couples talk, but to how they respond, engage, and connect in ordinary moments across daily life.

 Why Emotional Distance Hurts So Much in Love Marriages